Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 **Prerequisites**:

 - You should be a site collection administrator or hold the role of SharePoint Administrator to create a new site.
-- You should have an **api-key** for native OpenAI or Azure OpenAI, with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+- You should have an **api-key** for native OpenAI or Azure OpenAI with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.

 ## Configurations